 The result is a UTI flare-up.
 So while Gardnerella alone does not cause UTIs, it can be the trigger for an episode.

-Other than detecting Gardnerella, a provider will likely also want to discuss what other microbes are present and what your symptoms are in order to determine your best care options.
+Other than detecting Gardnerella, a provider will likely also want to discuss what other microbes are present and what your symptoms are to determine your best care options.

-If you are eligible for Evvy Care and you have Gardnerella in your results, an Evvy-affiliated provider can provide you with a care plan especially targeted towards reducing Gardnerella and building back the more protective microbes.
+If you're eligible for Evvy Care and you have Gardnerella in your results, an Evvy-affiliated provider can provide you with a care plan especially targeted towards reducing Gardnerella and building back the more protective microbes.

 According to clinical guidelines, the presence of Gardnerella alone doesn’t need to be treated in the absence of any vaginal symptoms or discomfort.

-If you do have symptoms like abnormal thin, gray white discharge, discomfort, itching, or soreness, and Gardnerella is in your sample, it's important to bring up these details to a physician or in the health history form that comes with every Evvy test.
+If you do have symptoms like abnormal vaginal discharge, discomfort, itching, or soreness, and Gardnerella is in your sample, it's important to bring up these details to a physician or in the health history form that comes with every Evvy test.